kevinpt/opbasm/doc/rst/tutorial.rst

 Each push operation is implemented as a pair of ``store`` and ``sub`` instructions and each pop is an ``add`` ``fetch``.
 You must pop registers in the reverse of the order they were pushed to restore them to their original state.

 It would be disastrous if the stack register were mistakenly changed by another part of your code while the stack is in use.
 To diminish this problem we use the `namereg`` directive to rename our stack register "sF" to "SP".
-After this point sF is no longer accessible by its default name.
+After which, register sF is no longer accessible by its default name.
 Any code trying to use it by the old name will fail to assemble.

 In most cases the stack is designed to grow down from higher addresses to lower addresses.
-This lets you place the stack at the upper end of the scratchpad and use the lower end for other purposes.
+Typically you would place the stack at the upper end of the scratchpad and use the lower end for other purposes.
 You don't have to follow this convention and can have a stack grow from low to high if you wish.
 It is important that the stack never grows large enough to overwrite other data stored in scratchpad.

 While simple in concept, this can all get a bit tedious and clutter your code.
 The Opbasm macro library has :pb:macro:`push` and :pb:macro:`pop` macros as well as :ref:`other stack handling macros <stack-operations>` to simplify stack management when writing your programs.